Operational Efficiency

 Ultra fresh food stock optimization

-In the ultra fresh food retail industry, stock optimization has the potential to deliver the greatest impact on profits, while saving precious resources.
+In the ultra-fresh food industry, stock optimization has the potential to deliver the greatest impact on profits, while saving precious resources.
+Discover how we automated demand predictions and food stock optimization using AI for a Belgian ultra-fresh food retailer.

-Context & Objectives
+Context & objectives

 Approach

-We used three layers of prediction
+3 layers of prediction

 Model architecture